lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 The application at a peer P may have learned that a completed EDHOC session S has to be invalidated.
 When S is marked as invalid, the application at P purges S and deletes each set of application keys (e.g., the OSCORE Security Context) that was generated from S.

-Then, the applications runs a new execution of the EDHOC protocol with the other peer.
+Then, the application runs a new execution of the EDHOC protocol with the other peer.
 Upon successfully completing the EDHOC execution, the two peers derive and install a new set of application keys from this latest EDHOC session.

 The flowchart in {{fig-flowchart-session-invalid}} shows the handling of an EDHOC session that has become invalid.